We are here to help

 Family law is the area of law that affects the rights and responsibilities that we have with people to whom we have a domestic relationship.
 As a result, the way that disputes related to family law and divorce are resolved can have a significant impact on the most important relationships in your life as well as your financial situation.

 For example, if you are getting a divorce, it could significantly impact the amount of time that you can spend with your children or even your financial stability.
-California Family Code 2300 defines divorce as a judge's order that restores the parties to the state of unmarried statues.
+California Family Code 2300 defines divorce as a judge's order that restores the parties to the state of unmarried status.

 Hiring a divorce attorney in Los Angeles means a partnership so you can clearly understand all your legal rights on the major decisions that will need to be made on the primary issues of divorce and marriage dissolution, uncontested divorce, divorce mediation, child custody, child relocation, child support, spousal support, visitation rights, and property division.